sauravtom/sauravtom.github.io/_tabs/ai-consulting-services.md

 I can help with:

-- **Data Scraping**: Need large volumes of data to train your bespoke AI model?
-I can construct data pipelines to scrape the necessary information.
-Fear not the wrath of web scrapers – if you can capture it in a screenshot, I can scrape it.
+- **Data Scraping**: Building data pipelines to scrape large amount of data to train your custom AI model.

 - **Performance Fine-Tuning**: If your AI model's performance needs a boost for a specific use case, I can step in to optimise it.

 - **AI-Business Synergy**: Need to scale your AI systems to align with your business objectives?
 I can help bridge that gap.

 Feel free to connect with me via email or [LinkedIn](https://www.linkedin.com/in/sauraav007/).
-I look forward to helping you harness the power of AI and machine learning.